nulogy/nds-tokens/readme.md

 ## 📦 Installation

 **⚠️ Note** that this package is primarily designed to be used by [@nulogy/components](https://github.com/nulogy/design-system/tree/master/components) and [@nulogy/css](https://github.com/nulogy/design-system/tree/master/css).
-You probably shouldn't be pulling this into an application, unless you need access to raw sass, css, or javascript values for some reason.
+You probably shouldn't be pulling this into an application, unless you need access to raw scss, css, or javascript values for some reason.

 `yarn add @nulogy/tokens`